solo-io/solo-cop/workshops/gloo-mesh-day-2/README.md

 ## High Availability Managemnent Plane<a name="HA"></a>

-In production it's benefitial to run more than one managment server replica.
+In production it's beneficial to run more than one managment server replica.
 Because data is cached in Redis, multiple manangement servers pods can run and serve agents at a time.
 Not only does this help provide higher availability, it also will be more performant with many clusters connected.
 The agent connections are long lived so simply scaling the management replicas will cause the agents to balance.
 To get a more balanced connection pool, enable `glooMeshMgmtServer.enableClusterLoadBalancing=true` which will tell the management replica pods to auto balance the connections.

 * Upgrade the management plane to have 2 replias and enable agent load balancing.
 ```sh